The multidimensional process of human development and ways to measure it:

 Indigenous peoples usually have a distinct culture and help to preserve the natural environment in which they live and may serve as a repository of rich cultural history.
 However, in recent years their livelihood and existence have been threatened by governments and other institutions who try to usurp their lands in order to tap the rich natural resources.
 This leads to the destruction of their habitat and livelihoods as well as the natural vegetation.

-Over the past few years, Indigenous Peoples’ rights have been increasingly recognized through the adoption of international instrument such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in 2007.
+Over the past few years, Indigenous Peoples’ rights have been increasingly recognized through the adoption of international instruments such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in 2007.

 Examples of indigenous people include the Aborigines of Australia and the Xinghu in the Amazonian forest in Brazil.